 Financial implications are related to (a) increase of costs related to operating the airports (b) claims of passenger due to delays and other inconveniences, and (c) reputational impact on HAH's license to operate the airports.
-We estimate the cost related to problems caused by the weather, such as snow, is 4.4 million \pounds /day.
-1euro = 0.8984 GBP
+We estimate the cost related to problems caused by the weather, such as snow, is 1.1 million £ /day.
+(The financial cost is calculated as the cost of losses from the closure of the airport per day.
+Ferrovial, as the majority shareholder of Heathrow, has a 25% share, so the potential financial impact of this risk is 25% of that cost.
+Losses due to a lack of operation at the airport are estimated at £ 4.4 million / day so the risk to rail would be £ 1.1 million / day (4.4 \ 25% = £ 1.1 million / day; 1,299,161 €) 1 euro = 0.8467 GBP

 Since 2011, Heathrow airport (managed by Ferrovial - HAH) implements a programme called "Winter Resilience Programme" to examine how the airport could respond more effectively to future severe weather events.
 In 2018, HAH has continued investing in new vehicles and equipment, in aircraft deicer storage and facilities, in IT improvements and improving operational centers with the idea to avoid delays and airport closure due to snow.
 Furthermore, HAH continued working on: 1 Enhance snow plan 2 Review aircraft de-icing processes 3 Regular snow plan review 4 Early collaboration on contingency planning 5 Dynamic management of consumables 6 Strengthen crisis management process 7 Define clear escalation triggers 8 Strengthen capacity constraints group 9 Sustainable crisis resourcing 10 Enhance flight information and passenger communications 11 Establish a single airport command/control centre 12 Improve situational awareness 13 Jointly strengthen current welfare arrangements with airlines and CAA 14 Routinely plan and test welfare arrangements.
-Winter Resilience Programme.Such effort has focused on different fields: - 11 m£ in new vehicles and equipment - 10 m£ in aircraft de-icer storage and facilities - 8 m£ in IT improvements - 7 m£ improving operational centers - further resources were made available for maintenance, equipment upgrades and training purposes.total = 11+10+8+7 = 36 million GBP
+Winter Resilience Programme.
+Such effort has focused on different fields: - 11 m£ in new vehicles and equipment - 10 m£ in aircraft de-icer storage and facilities - 8 m£ in IT improvements - 7 m£ improving operational centers - further resources were made available for maintenance, equipment upgrades and training purposes.total = 11+10+8+7 = 36 million GBP